This post is way long overdue; it’s taken me an year+ to consider putting it up or not. I have written and rewritten it but anyway here it goes.

 Signed with love,

-Watch the first part of the interview here and look out for part two.
+Watch the first part of the interview here and part two here.
 Share within your networks for that parent who thinks he/she is alone for them to hold on to hope.

 If you are going through loss, life may not even make sense right now.
 Don’t drown alone.
 Look for a community of people going through the same and journey together.
 And like Dr. Alan Wolfelt says 👇